 What is a Puck?
 SLX dissociates the concept of an Active Object (with its associated local data) from a Puck, which is the "moving entity" that executes the actions, carries its own entity scheduling data, and migrates from list to list.
 The effect of this dissociation is that a single Object can "own" more than one Puck.
 All Pucks owned by a single Object share the Object's local data (attributes).
 For example, one application of this "local parallelism" feature (as compared with the "global parallelism" offered by CLONE or SPLIT actions in other languages) is the use of a second Puck to simulate a balk time while the original Puck is waiting for some condition.
+(If the condition comes about before the balk time has elapsed, no balking occurs; otherwise, balking does occur.)

 Activating a new Object creates one Puck and launches that Puck into the actions.
-In many cases no additional Pucks are ever created, and the combination of an Active Object and its Puck forms the equivalent to an entity in the terminology of this paper.
+In many cases no additional Pucks are ever created, and the combination of an

+Active Object and its Puck forms the equivalent to an entity in the terminology of this paper.
 (Passive Objects have no actions and therefore own no Pucks.)